parasxparkash/quantfolio/PROJECT_SUMMARY.md

-# TestFol.io - Project Summary
+# QUANTFOLIO - Project Summary

 ## 🎯 Project Overview

-**TestFol.io** is a real-time portfolio tracking application that allows users to manage their investment portfolios with live stock data from Yahoo Finance.
-This project replicates the functionality of testfol.io using free-tier services.
+**QUANTFOLIO** is a real-time portfolio tracking application that allows users to manage their investment portfolios with live stock data from Yahoo Finance.

 ## ✅ Feasibility Assessment